 Use apps to help you monitor where your money is going.
 These apps are helpful to see an overview of where you spend and can help you cut back.

-Personal Capital, a free app, aggregates your financial accounts and tracks your spending into categories.
+Use a financial tracking app to help you aggregate your financial accounts and track your spending into categories.

 Ways to Spend Less